wpXtreme/wpdk/index.md

 object, thus giving a plugin more readability and flow comprehension.

-@section     section_6_1 Writing code in your plugin specifically related to WordPress admin area
+@section     page_how_to_plugin_8 Writing code in your plugin specifically related to WordPress admin area

-Let's always assume that you created a new wpXtreme plugin for WordPress, named `Test Plugin`, through the Product Generator of wpXtreme Developer Center.
+Let's always assume that you created a new WPDK plugin for WordPress, named `Test Plugin`, through the Product Generator of WPDK Developer Center.
 In the root directory of your plugin, you have a file named `wpx-testplugin.php`.
-Inside this file, you have the declaration of a class named `WPXTestPlugin`, that extends `WPDKWordPressPlugin` class.
+Inside this file, you have the declaration of a class named `WPDKTestPlugin`, that extends `WPDKWordPressPlugin` class.

-The method `admin` of your `WPXTestPlugin` class is called every time your plugin is loaded, after the invocation of methods `loaded` and `configuration`; but this calling happens *if, and only if, the web request is related to the admin side of WordPress*.
+The method `admin` of your `WPDKTestPlugin` class is called every time your plugin is loaded, after the invocation of methods `loaded` and `configuration`; but this calling happens *if, and only if, the web request is related to the admin side of WordPress*.
 Loading is not activation: every single time this plugin is loaded from WordPress environment, this method will be invoked.

-The basic code of this method prepared for you through the Product Generator of wpXtreme Developer Center is this:
+The basic code of this method prepared for you through the Product Generator of WPDK Developer Center is this:

     function admin() {
         require_once( 'classes/admin/wpxtestplugin-admin.php' );
-        $admin = new WPXTestPluginAdmin( $this );
+        $admin = new WPDKTestPluginAdmin( $this );
         /**
          * Add your code from now on
          * /